damiantgill/js-parser-combinators/README.md

 ```

 ## About this library
 The intent of this project was to experiment with parser combinators.
 Though the sample [JSON parser](https://github.com/damiantgill/js-parser-combinators/blob/main/src/examples/json-parser.js), for instance, was able to pass a fairly extensive [suit of tests](https://github.com/nst/JSONTestSuite)[^1][^2], this library is not intended for production use.
 As well, the documentation that follows is not intended to be exhaustive.
-Also, while the coding style is for the most part in functional style, there are a few places where I was a bit naughty... whatchagonadoo!

 [^1]: Tested with the y and n tests (the optional i tests were omitted).
 [^2]: Two tests involving pathalogical nesting (several thousand levels) caused exceptions.
 These were ***n_structure_100000_opening_arrays.json*** and ***n_structure_open_array_object.json***